-- For technical questions regarding the online submission process, contact ProposalCentral Customer Service at (800) 875-2562 or via email at pcsupport@altum.com during business hours, Monday-Friday, 8:30 a.m.-5:00 p.m.
+For technical questions regarding the online submission process, contact ProposalCentral Customer Service at (800) 875-2562 or via email at pcsupport@altum.com during business hours, Monday-Friday, 8:30 a.m.-5:00 p.m.
 (Eastern Time).
-There is no technical support available on weekends or holidays. - For questions regarding an application's submission status, contact Ehrica Hernandez, Grants Management Associate, at ehrica@chnfoundation.org. - For questions regarding the PSR portfolio, contact Constanza Svidler, Program Officer, at constanza@chnfoundation.org. - For information about our portfolios, visit the Craig H. Neilsen Foundation's website (www.chnfoundation.org).
+There is no technical support available on weekends or holidays.

+- For questions regarding an application's submission status, contact Ehrica Hernandez, Grants Management Associate, at ehrica@chnfoundation.org. - For questions regarding the PSR portfolio, contact Constanza Svidler, Program Officer, at constanza@chnfoundation.org.

-Note: Applicants are strongly discouraged from contacting Neilsen Foundation Review Board members during the application process.
+Applicants are strongly discouraged from contacting Neilsen Foundation Review Board members during the application process.
 Such contact will result in disqualification of the LOI or FGA.